PascalVA/ackerspace.com/content/posts/building-a-rootless-container-host-with-containerd.md

 ## What's Next?

 I hope you have enjoyed yourself and have learned something from this article.
 In the future, I plan to write some more articles detailing how to automate this setup with Ansible, how to use nerdctl compose to deploy containers and how to properly manage and monitor these container deployments.
 I also want to take a look at [bypass4netns](https://github.com/rootless-containers/bypass4netns) to improve the network performance of namespaced networking.

+## Ariticle Discussion and Comments

+I have not integrated a commenting system on the website, instead you can comment on this acrticle in the following [Github Discussion](https://github.com/PascalVA/ackerspace.com/discussions/1).

 ## Sources